dfaroughy/BiBMiner/README.md

 # BiBMiner

-A module that extracts from a latex file the citations comapitble with HEP Inspires formats (arxiv number, inspire id, or bibtex identifier e.g. *Witten:123ab*).
+A module that extracts the citations from a latex file (.tex) that are comapitble with the most common **HEP Inspire** formats: arxiv number, hep inspire id, or the bibtex identifier e.g. *Witten:123ab*.
 The output is a .bib file.